Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/s/SCOTCH/README.md

     EasyBlock.

   * From 22.12 on: Link to the homepage changed to the new one.

+  * From LUMI/23.12 on: License information added to the installation directories.

 ### Version 7.0.3 from CPE 22.12 on